DerpCoders/fab-main-js/README.md

 50 commands.
 This bot is still under development and commands and features are still being added.

 ## Important message
-**This repository will not be updated from now onwards, sry tho ;) You can join our server for any issues, errors or bugs.**
+**Fab is currently running on an outdated version of discord.js (v13), You can join our [support server](https://discord.gg/AzarZsbkvC) for any issues, errors or bugs.**

 # A general Discord.js Bot